-- GOAL #1: SECURE LONG TERM WATER RELIABILITY FOR OC AND THE REGION - OBJECTIVE 1.1: Continue to provide recognized, effective leadership and sound representation across all District organizational roles, including at Metropolitan Water District of Southern California (Metropolitan) as well as at the County, State, and Federal levels - OBJECTIVE 1.2: Provide leadership, education, and outreach support towards the successful advancement and completion of the California WaterFix - OBJECTIVE 1.3: Provide unwavering advocacy on behalf of the service area to improve and expand Orange County's water supply portfolio by continuing to study, evaluate, and recommend opportunities identified in the OC Water Reliability Study - GOAL #2: DEVELOP AND IMPLEMENT SOUND POLICIES AND PROGRAMS THAT PROVIDE RECOGNIZED VALUE TO ORANGE COUNTY - OBJECTIVE 2.1: Provide unbiased analysis of water reliability programs, projects, and accompanying policies that affect Orange County, to identify and ensure implementation of cost efficient solutions for the region - OBJECTIVE 2.2: Be the trusted, leading voice for the region on water reliability, water policy, efficient water use, and emergency preparedness and response - OBJECTIVE 2.3: Continue to educate, inform, and involve California civic, business, and community leaders of today and tomorrow
+GOAL #1: SECURE LONG TERM WATER RELIABILITY FOR ORANGE COUNTY AND THE REGION.

+- OBJECTIVE 1.1: Provide recognized, effective leadership and sound representation across all MWDOC organizational roles, including at the District level, at Metropolitan Water District of Southern California (Metropolitan), as well as at the County, State, and Federal levels. - OBJECTIVE 1.2: Provide leadership, water education, and outreach support towards the successful advancement and completion of the Delta Conveyance Project (DCP). - OBJECTIVE 1.3: Provide unwavering advocacy on behalf of the region to invest in, improve, and expand Orange County's water supply portfolio by continuing to study, evaluate, and recommend opportunities identified in the Orange County Water Reliability Study.

+GOAL #2: EXAMINE, DEVELOP, AND IMPLEMENT SOUND POLICIES AND PROGRAMS THAT SUPPORT ORANGE COUNTY WATER INVESTMENTS, AND PROVIDE RECOGNIZED VALUE TO THE REGION.

+- OBJECTIVE 2.1: Provide unbiased analysis of water reliability programs, projects, and accompanying policies that affect Orange County, and to identify and ensure implementation of cost efficient solutions for the region. - OBJECTIVE 2.2: Be the trusted, leading voice for the region on water reliability, water policy, efficient water use, water education, and emergency preparedness and response.

+o OBJECTIVE 2.3: Educate, inform, and involve Orange County stakeholders and California civic, business, education, and community leaders of today and tomorrow.

-- GOAL #3: EFFECTIVE COMMUNICATION AND ADVOCACY PROMOTING MWDOC PROGRAMS, POSITIONS, AND SERVICES - OBJECTIVE 3.1 Continue to expand and refine communications efforts to ensure stakeholders, partners, employees, and other decision makers have the information and education they need to make judicious decisions regarding water-saving opportunities and best practices, as well as pending policy matters that affect Orange County - OBJECTIVE 3.2: Continue to grow and improve MWDOC's traditional and electronic media presence to establish trust and credibility in the District's programs, positions, and activities - o OBJECTIVE 3.3: Continue to define and enhance the District's brand identity
+GOAL #3: PROVIDE EFFECTIVE COMMUNICATION AND ADVOCACY PROMOTING MWDOC PROGRAMS, POSITIONS, AND SERVICES.

+- OBJECTIVE 3.1 Expand and refine communications efforts to ensure stakeholders, partners, employees, and other decision makers have the information and education they need to make judicious decisions regarding water-saving opportunities and best practices, as well as pending policy matters that affect Orange County. - OBJECTIVE 3.2: Grow and improve MWDOC's traditional and electronic media presence to establish trust and credibility in the District's programs, positions, and activities. - o OBJECTIVE 3.3: Define and enhance the District's brand identity.

-This Strategic Communications Program and Plan articulates the process of communicating the value of the aforementioned goals and objectives to the District's identified audience members who may or may not be engaged in MWDOC's programs or activities.
+This award winning Strategic Communications Program and Plan articulates the process of communicating the value of the aforementioned goals and objectives to the District's identified audience members who may or may not be engaged in MWDOC's programs or activities.